-Copy of a first author published research paper jn a peer-reviewed journal, or letter of acceptance (unconditional) from a peer-reviewed journal.

-- Evidence of presentation of an abstract (oral or poster), original work, at a scientific meeting. - Documented (letter from RA) completion of a prospective or retrospective research project that is unpublished (e.g., thesis). - Documented (letter from RA) submission of a prospective research grant/project pertinent to the candidate's specialty. - Documented (letter from RA and/or transcript) completion of graduate course work in research methods, biostatistics, and/or research ethics. - Documented (letter from RA and/or certificate) completion of a minimum of 25 hours of research-focused seminars or classes of an appropriately advanced level.
+- Copy of a first author research paper published in a peer-reviewed journal, documenting original work undertaken predominantly during the RTP, or letter of acceptance (unconditional) of a first-author research paper from a peer-reviewed journal, documenting the same. - Evidence of presentation of an abstract (oral or poster), documenting original work undertaken predominantly during the RTP, at a scientific meeting. - Documented (letter from RA) completion of a prospective or retrospective research project, undertaken predominantly during the RTP, that is unpublished (e.g., thesis). - Documented (letter from RA) submission of a prospective research grant/project, formulated predominantly during the RTP, pertinent to the Candidate's specialty. - Documented (letter from RA and/or transcript) completion of 3 credits, or the equivalent, graduate course work in research methods, biostatistics, and/or research ethics. - Documented (letter from RA and/or certificate) completion of a minimum of 6 hours of research-focused seminars or classes of an appropriately advanced level.
 These may be offered by the ACVIM, through online programs, or by other institutions.
-These seminars or classes will cover subjects such as the following: - o Critical evaluation of the veterinary medical/biomedical literature. - Grant writing. - Study design and participation in clinical trials. - o Biostatistics. - Research ethics.
+These seminars or classes will cover subjects such as the following: - o Critical evaluation of the veterinary medical/biomedical literature. - Grant writing. - Study design and participation in clinical trials. - Biostatistics. - Research ethics.